RAPTOR: Practical Numerical Profiling of Scientific Applications: Precision Considerations in Non-linear Multi-Physics Workloads

 \section{Precision Considerations in Non-linear Multi-Physics Workloads}

 To evaluate \tool{} in the upcoming sections, we require a set of realistic application use cases.
-Our intent is to select a class of applications and numerical methods that do not have mathematical foundations that could otherwise help us understand and predict behavior under mixed-precision.
-We use \flashx~\cite{dubey2022flash}, a scientific software that is used in multiple science domains. \flashx{} is particularly well suited for this study because its target applications are non-linear and coupled multi-physics problems which are sensitive to numerical perturbations.
+Our intent is to select a class of applications and numerical methods that do not have mathematical foundations that could otherwise predict mixed-precision behavior.
+We use \flashx~\cite{Dubey2022}, a scientific software that is used in multiple science domains. \flashx{} is well suited for this study because its target applications are non-linear and coupled multi-physics problems which are sensitive to numerical perturbations.
 Additionally, \flashx{} uses Adaptive Mesh Refinement (AMR), a computational technique used to dynamically adjust the resolution of a simulation mesh based on the evolving features of the solution.
 Instead of using a uniform grid everywhere, AMR refines the mesh in regions where fine detail is needed (e.g., near steep gradients or discontinuities such as shocks and interfaces) and coarsens it where the solution is smooth.
 This allows simulations to achieve high accuracy while reducing computational cost by concentrating resources where they matter most.
-In the context of this study, the use of AMR permits us to exercise scientific intuition for adjusting the precision because AMR relies heavily on user-defined or computed thresholds for the refinement.
+Here, the use of AMR permits us to exercise scientific intuition for adjusting the precision because AMR relies heavily on user-defined or computed thresholds for the refinement.